kuttahaitu/snackbar-with-action/README.md

 # snackbar-with-action
-Making a snackbar with on click action.
+Example of a snackbar with on click action.